FrenchGithubUser/Hatt/README.md

 ![Hatt - Home](.meta/home.jpg)

-If you have suggestions (new features, new sources etc.), find a bug or want to notify about something, do not hesitate to open and issue.
+If you have suggestions (new features, new sources etc.), find a bug or want to notify about something, do not hesitate to open an issue.

 If a source is broken, down or should not be trusted anymore, please open an issue about it !